Post-Baccalaureate Primary Care Nursing Certificate

 Admission Requirements

-In addition to meeting UBC’s general admission requirements, admission to the Post-Baccalaureate Certificate program requires a current Registered Nurse or Psychiatric Registered Nurse license within Canada.
+In addition to meeting UBC’s general admission requirements, admission to the Post-Baccalaureate Certificate program requires a current Registered Nurse or Psychiatric Registered Nurse practicing license within any Canadian Province.

 Dates and Deadlines